-First, click on the down arrow beside the Order Quantity column under Values section will open the

-	Context Menu.
-Please select the Conditional Formatting, and then Select Data Bars as we shown below.
+First, click on the down arrow beside the Order Quantity column under the Values section and opens the Context Menu.
+Please select the Conditional Formatting and then Select Data Bars, as we have shown below.

-	- Show bar Only: If you check mark this option then only data bars will be displayed for each row

-	otherwise, both value and data bar will be displayed.
+- Show bar Only: If you checkmark this option, then only data bars display for each row; otherwise, both value and data bar will display.

-	- Minimum: By default, it will select the Minimum value (Minimum Order Quantity).
-Use the drop down

-	to change the Minimum to Number, and assign Minimum value inside the Lowest Value Text box.
+- Minimum: By default, it selects the Minimum value (Minimum Order Quantity).
+Use the drop-down to change the Minimum to Number, and assign the Minimum value inside the Lowest Value Text box.

-	- Maximum: By default, it will select the Maximum value (Maximum Order Quantity).
-Use the drop-down

-	to change the Maximum to Number, and assign Maximum value inside the Highest Value Text box.
+- Maximum: By default, it selects the Maximum value (Maximum Order Quantity).
+Use the drop-down to change the Maximum to Number, and assign the Maximum value inside the Highest Value Text box.

 - Positive Bar: Please select the color of a Positive bar.

 - Negative Bar: Please select the color of a Negative bar.

 - Bar Direction: Change the Data Bar direction from left to Right or Right to the left.